 It’s not all about money – It’s software too.

 At the same time as the new iPhone comes out we get the new operating system.
 We are now moving on to iOS 12 and some of the features only work in the iPhone X onwards.
 Some of the new features are just frippery.
 Some of the new features are worth having and inform ones decision to buy a new phone.
 One of the features I’m particularly looking forward to is the Siri Shortcuts application which is taking over from Workflow.
-This is going to make a huge difference to how we use our phones.
+This is going to make a huge difference with how we use our phones.
 All we have to do is to work out those things which we do over and over again and use Siri Shortcuts to automate the process.
 I think the operating system will also do machine learning and will give us clues as to things we might automate.

 The system should be able to look at things we do over and over and suggest – “Why not make a Siri shortcut to complete this action or set of actions.”
-Hopefully after getting the suggestion we will only need to open the application and half the set up will be already done for us.
+Hopefully, after getting the suggestion we will only need to open the application and half the set up will be already done for us.
 To get the best from this we need to understand a little bit about how to make the Siri Shortcuts work for us.

 It’s not that easy to learn how to use iOS Siri Shortcuts

 There are some programming concepts to get your head around in Siri Shortcuts.
-Variables, IF statements, Dictionary values and other flow controls.
+Variables, IF statements, Dictionary values, and other flow controls.
 You don’t need these in the simple shortcuts you can make when you start using the app.
-On the other hand Apple are trying to make it simpler by allowing us to load blocks of actions.
+On the other hand, Apple are trying to make it simpler by allowing us to load blocks of actions.
 You only have to drag the block into the shortcut and maybe fill in a couple of parameters.
-For some of these automations the best way forward is to take a Shortcut someone has already made and pull it apart.
+For some of these automations, the best way forward is to take a Shortcut someone has already made and pull it apart.
 Examine it to see what information the action needs to make it work.
 Maybe add extra bits or remove actions and not worry about breaking it.
 A process of trial and error will let you learn how it all works.